python/mypy/README.md

     $ python2 -m pip install -U typing
     $ ./runtests.py

-For more on the tests, such as how to write tests and how to control which tests to run, see [Test README.md](test-data/unit/README.md).
+For more on the tests and how to develop and run test locally, please refer to [Test README.md](TESTING.md) for a complete overview.

 Development status